yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

 -- Client: How long the interaction takes (seconds) ListenToEvent("GetInteractionTimer_OnClient", function(targetActor, playerActor)
     if targetActor.LuaFileName == "MyActor.lua" then
-        targetActor.InteractionTimer = 2.0
+		-- Like InteractionString and bCanInteract, this sets the interaction duration in seconds ONLY FOR THE CLIENT that executed this event by looking at the Actor targetActor.InteractionTimer = 2.0
     end
 end)

--- Server: Handle the interaction ListenToEvent("InteractSV", function(targetActor, playerActor)
+-- Server: Handle the interaction
+-- InteractSV is called by the client when he finished his InteractionTimer and bCanInteract was true for him ListenToEvent("InteractSV", function(targetActor, playerActor)
     if targetActor.LuaFileName == "MyActor.lua" then
         local uses = tonumber(targetActor:GetReplicatedVar("UsesLeft"))